hdignoes/starter-hugo-academic/content/authors/admin/_index.md

   url: https://www.ubc.ca/

 # Short bio (displayed in user profile at end of posts)
 bio: Majored in ChemE, minored in analytical chemistry.
-I like chess and taking on random coding projects.
+I like chess, gardening, and taking on random projects.

 # Interests to show in About widget
 interests: